Real Estate Prices and Overview

 In addition to being an excellent choice for college students, this

 neighborhood is also a very good choice for young, single professionals.

 Notable & Unique: Modes of Transportation

-the 20th Ave / E Union St neighborhood commuting on a bicycle to and
+revealed that the 20th Ave / E Union St neighborhood is a fantastic

-Finally, more people in 20th Ave / E Union St choose to walk to work each day
+Finally, in the 20th Ave / E Union St neighborhood, walking to work is a real

 Notable & Unique: Diversity